 1-2 Months after Thigh Lift Surgery

 By the end of the six weeks, your incisions will be healed completely.
-Most of the swelling will also subside after week four to six.
-At this point, you can also get started on your scar reduction treatment options.
-Start with something gentle such as silicone taping and topical ointments and you may gradually build your way up to skin needling or laser treatment.
+Most of the swelling will also subside after weeks four to six.
+At this point, you can also discuss your scar reduction treatment options.
 Stick to walking and avoid vigorous exercise till you hit the six-week mark or until your surgeon gives you approval.

 6 Months after Thigh Lift Surgery